Wireless Testing Lab Setup

 sudo airodump-ng -c 6 --bssid AA:BB:CC:DD:EE:FF -w capture wlan0mon

-# Step 4: Deauth a client to force re-authentication (in new terminal)
+# Step 4: In your lab only, deauth your own test client to force re-authentication

 sudo aireplay-ng -0 5 -a AA:BB:CC:DD:EE:FF wlan0mon